zeek/zeek/script-reference/types.rst

     The only operation allowed on a variable of type ``any`` is assignment.

     Note that users aren't expected to use this type.
-It's provided mainly for use by some built-in functions and scripts included with Bro.
+It's provided mainly for use by some built-in functions and scripts included with Zeek.

 .. zeek:type:: void

-    An internal Bro type (i.e., "void" is not a reserved keyword in the Bro scripting language) representing the absence of a return type for a function.
+    An internal Zeek type (i.e., "void" is not a reserved keyword in the Zeek scripting language) representing the absence of a return type for a function.